itohio/EasyRobot/pkg/core/math/primitive/generics/BENCHMARK_REPORT.md

 ### Strengths

 1. **Copy Operations:** Generic `ElemCopy` and `ElemCopyStrided` are highly optimized, often faster than direct loops due to builtin `copy()` optimization.
-ElemCopy is 86.7% faster than baseline.
+ElemCopy is 93.1% faster than baseline.

 2. **BLAS Operations:** BLAS `Copy` and `Swap` operations perform excellently, with generic versions competitive with non-generic and direct loops.

 3. **Contiguous Operations:** Generic contiguous operations (Unary, Binary, Scalar) perform comparably to non-generic versions, typically 14-68% faster than direct loops.

 4. **Swap Operations:** Generic swap operations perform well, competitive with non-generic versions.
-ElemSwap is 32.6% faster than baseline.
+ElemSwap is 34.7% faster than baseline.

 5. **Vector/Matrix Iterators:** `ElementsVec` and `ElementsMat` iterators perform excellently, comparable to direct loops with minimal overhead.

-6. **Tensor Iterator Optimization:** `Elements` iterator optimized to eliminate allocations (99.95% reduction: from 10,005 to 5 allocations) by reusing the indices slice, resulting in 79% performance improvement from previous run.
+6. **Tensor Iterator Optimization:** `Elements` iterator optimized to eliminate allocations (99.95% reduction: from 10,005 to 5 allocations) by reusing the indices slice.
+Performance improved significantly from previous runs.

 7. **Memory Efficiency:** Most operations have zero allocations for contiguous paths.